-The information in this report that relates to resource reporting at the Kachi project has been prepared by Mr Andrew Fulton.
-Mr Fulton is a hydrogeologist and is a Member of the Australian Institute of Geoscientists.
-Mr Fulton is an employee of Groundwater Exploration Services and is independent of Lake Resources.
-Mr Fulton has sufficient relevant experience to qualify as a competent person as defined in the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
+The information in this report that relates to resource reporting at the Kachi Project is based on and fairly represents information and supporting documentation prepared by Mr. Andrew Fulton.
+Mr. Fulton is a hydrogeologist and is a Member of the Australian Institute of Geoscientists.
+Mr. Fulton is an employee of Groundwater Exploration Services and is independent of Lake Resources.
+Mr. Fulton has sufficient relevant experience to qualify as a competent person as defined in the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.
 He is also a "Qualified Person" as defined in NI 43-101.
-Mr Fulton consents to the inclusion in this announcement of this information in the form and context in which it appears.
+Mr. Fulton consents to the inclusion in this announcement of this information in the form and context in which it appears.

-Historical references:
+Historical References:

-In February 2017, Lake's team in Argentina announced completion of a near-surface systematic brine sampling programme over the salt lake covering approximately 8,500 Ha within over 106,000 Ha in the Kachi Lithium Brine Project in Catamarca province.
+In February 2017, Lake's team in Argentina announced completion of a near-surface systematic brine sampling programme over the salar covering approximately 8,500 Ha within over 106,000 Ha in the Kachi Lithium Brine Project in Catamarca province.
 Forty samples taken from shallow hand auger drill holes and surface water revealed elevated lithium results up to 322 mg/L.

-In November 2017, Lake Resources announced the commencement of diamond drilling over its 100%owned Kachi Lithium Brine Project in Catamarca
+In November 2017, Lake Resources announced the commencement of diamond drilling over its 100%-owned Kachi Lithium Brine Project in Catamarca